dennislwm/examprep-mlac01/udemy/section03.md

 ## 70. SageMaker Data Wrangler

+- Limitations
+  - Does not have feature for detecting or grouping duplicate records, especially those requiring fuzzy matching.
+  - Lacks ML-based features, such as AWS Glue FindMatches.
+  - Lacks large scale preprocessing (ETL) features or automating schema inference
 - Breakdown of SageMaker Data Wrangler
   - Visual GUI to prepare data for machine learning
   - Ability to import, transform and visualize data